 View the Table of Contents

 The Administrative USB/Jump Drive contains all of the various administrative/business forms that are regularly used in the Feeding Clinic to help our practice run efficiently (110 files).
 Dr. Toomey has starting Feeding Clinics in Hospitals, Rehabilitation Clinics, and Private Practices over the past several years.
 In doing this, she has developed billing grids as well as letters to Insurance Companies that you can use as a template to put your company’s letterhead on and send out to improve your reimbursement.
 There are also copies of our Full Team and Mini-Evaluation templates with 20 pages of “cut and paste” recommendations.
 Dr. Toomey has included on this USB, multiple Protocols that outline in detail the procedures to follow to make your Team and your Clinic run as efficiently as possible.
 There also are examples of Summary Letters for both Feeding Groups and Individual Therapy, as well as sample Group and Individual Therapy Progress Notes that you can use.
+These Administrative Forms are in a WORD format.
+You are encouraged to put your own logo/letterhead on the forms and change them as needed to include your client’s names and information.

 View the Table of Contents